(212) 514-5100 Available 24/7

 Fractured Skull

 A bone fragment may penetrate the brain, causing damage.
 This can occur when the skull breaks or cracks in an accident.
-This, in turn, can cause cerebrospinal fluid (CSF) to leak out of the ears or nose.
+This can cause cerebrospinal fluid (CSF) to leak out of the ears or nose.
 CSF leakage indicates an opening in the outermost covering of the brain due to trauma.
 Seizures and infections are common.

 Coma